puppetlabs/puppet-instruqt-tracks/pe-401-lab-1-0-use-pdk-to-create-and-test-a-new-module/01-use-pdk-to-create-and-test-a-new-module/assignment.md

     ```
     - When prompted whether you consent to the collection of anonymous PDK usage information, choose either option.
     - For questions 1-3 (Q 1/4, Q 2/4, and so on), press **Enter** to accept the default settings.
     - For question 4, leave only **RedHat** selected.
-Use the up/down arrows to move between selections and use the spacebar to clear the other selected options; then, press **Enter**.
+Use the up/down arrows to move between selections and use the space bar to clear the other selected options; then, press **Enter**.
     - At the **Metadata will be generated...** prompt, press **Enter**.<br><br>
 1. In the VS Code file browser, click the newly created **nginx** module folder to expand its contents.
 8. Click the **metadata.json** file to open it.
 Notice the correct Linux distributions (distros) are listed under "operatingsystem_support":